How-To Guides

 access_token: "00D5g000004EXAMPLE!TOKEN.HERE"

-Composio flips this model entirely.
+Composio flips the model entirely.
 The agent doesn’t know your credentials exist.
 It knows it can “send email” and “read calendar” — it has no concept of the OAuth token that makes those actions possible.
+If the agent is compromised, the attacker finds zero credentials to steal.
+The blast radius is the agent’s current action permissions, not your entire connected tool ecosystem.

 # Install the Composio CLI